What are the keys to auditing debt?

 In light of my risk assessment and substantive procedures, what debt work papers do I normally include in my audit files?

 My debt work papers normally include the following:

-In summary, today we looked at the keys to auditing debt.
+In this article we’ve looked at the keys to auditing debt.
 Those keys include risk assessment procedures, determining relevant assertions, creating risk assessments, and developing substantive procedures.
 The most important issues to address are usually (1) the classification of debt (especially if debt covenant violations exist) and (2) lease accounting.

-Look for my next post in The Why and How of Auditing.
-Next week we’ll look at how to audit equity.
+Next we’ll look at how to audit equity.